 - Property graph model embedded in a relational model : full transaction properties (ACID)

-- Built-in functions : shortest path(1-1, 1-all, top k) and strongly connected components, Neighbors, Breadth First Search
+- Built-in algorithms : shortest path(1-1, 1-all, top k) and strongly connected components, Neighbors, Breadth First Search

 - Support for pattern matching using openCypher

 - GraphScript to develop custom graph algorithms